 Erika has been a Shambhala meditation practitioner since 2006.
 She has trained at Shambhala Centers in Alaska and Maine and has been a member of the Portland-Brunswick sangha since 2010.
 As a Shambhala Guide, Erika has co-taught Way of Shambhala classes in Portland and Rockland.
 She has a varied background as a community organizer, sled dog handler, and farm worker.
 Erika and her family moved to midcoast Maine in February 2016, and they are excited to have more space to grow food and raise chickens.
 She is now a full-time mom to her two daughters, and works part-time for Maine-Wabanaki REACH.
 Erika is also a licensed clinical social worker with a focus on understanding the impact of trauma on mental health and well-being.

 Julie started attending meditation programs at the Brunswick-Portland Shambhala Center in 2012 and has been a member of the sanga ever since.
 In 2015, shortly after moving back to Camden, she began working with Rachel to establish a meditation space and sanga in Rockland.
 Julie has assisted book groups, classes, and weekend retreats in the Shambhala Buddhist tradition at Rockland Shambhala.
 In addition to her love of meditation, she also loves a good adventure outdoors.
 She has biked across the US, rafted in Nepal, and sailed transatlantic.
 She worked as an instructor and course director for the Hurricane Island Outward Bound School for 20 years, and she is one the founders of Distant Journeys, an active travel company specializing in international hiking trips.

-Rachel was first introduced to the Shambhala teachings through Pema Chodron's writings in 1999.
+Rachel was first introduced to the Shambhala teachings in 1999 through Pema Chodron's writings.
 Over the years, she has developed a personal meditation practice and trained at Shambhala Centers in Maine, Vermont, Colorado, New Brunswick, and Nova Scotia.
 In 2015, Rachel helped to bring Shambhala programs to Rockland where she now coordinates and facilitates programs regularly.
-As the Director of Rockland Shambhala and a trained Shambhala Guide, Rachel is committed to sharing the Shambhala teachings on basic goodness with the community.
+As the Director of Rockland Shambhala and a trained Shambhala Guide, Rachel is committed to sharing the Shambhala teachings on Basic Goodness with the community.
 In addition to teaching, Rachel loves to sail, visit islands, swim, and go on adventures with her family.